ash2aung/CMPT371-GP17/README.md

 (If you are a single person on a windows machine, you can run ./run4clients.bat which is a script that opens 4 terminals and run the start command in each, for convenient testing)

 The game requires 4 concurrent players.
-The Client attempts to connect to the server by pressing the “Start game” button.
+The Client attempts to connect to the Server by pressing the “Start game” button.
 Once all 4 players have connected, the game will begin.

+Note: The Server currently only serve 4 Clients for a match at a time.
+Extra connection attempts beyond the 4 required will be queued for the next match (which begins when the current match ends and the server automatically disconnects from all 4 players).